Stash App Review: Get Started Investing With $5

 This article contains affiliate links.
 To learn more, visit our affiliate disclosure.

-- Invest in over 250 single stocks and ETF's
+- Invest in hundreds of single stocks and ETFs

 - Can invest in fractional shares of stocks

-Stash is a popular micro investing app that makes it easy for new investors to invest in different areas of the stock market, real-estate, bonds, and even some alternative investments .
-The Stash app is available on both iOS and Android devices.
+Stash is a popular micro investing app that helps make it easy for new investors to invest in different areas of the stock market, including real-estate, bonds, and even some alternative investments.

-Stash Invest is an extremely versatile app.
-Not only do they have an easy-to-use investment platform but they also offer a mobile banking (checking) account, a cashback VISA debit card, and even have the option to open an additional retirement account.
+Stash is an extremely versatile app.
+Not only do they have an easy-to-use investment platform, but they also offer a banking (checking) account2, a VISA debit card2, and even have the option to open an additional retirement account3 with some subscription plans.

 I’ll touch more on each of these areas in just a bit.
-The main thing you need to know, is that if you are new to investing in the stock market, Stash provides a very clean user friendly interface and easy to understand terminology.
+But, the most important thing you need to know is that Stash provides a very clean user-friendly interface and easy-to-understand terminology.

 Essentially, an ETF is a basket of related stocks grouped together in one investment.
 And single stocks (also known as "individual stocks") are single companies such as Amazon, Google, Walmart, etc.

-ETFs are often composed of individual stocks related by a specific sector of the market (i.e., a technology ETF composed of technology related companies).
+ETFs are often composed of individual stocks related by a specific sector of the market.
+For example:

-The great thing about Stash is that not only do they currently offer over 200 single stocks and over 50 ETFs, but they have continued to add more ETF’s and individual stocks over time.
+The great thing about Stash is that not only do they currently offer 288 single stocks and ETFs, but they have continued to add more ETFs and individual stocks over time.

-It's important to note that all of the investment funds on Stash are actually well established ETF’s from well known investment firms such as Vanguard and iShares.
-Stash just simplifies the names of these investment funds into simpler terminology for the everyday user.
+It's important to note that all of the investment funds on Stash are actually established ETFs from well known investment firms such as Vanguard and iShares.
+Stash simplifies the names of these investment funds into easier-to-understand terminology for the everyday user.

-Stash's preselected custom ETF investment options offer something for every type of investor, whether you want to be conservative, moderate, aggressive or somewhere in between.
+Stash's ETF investment options offer something for every type of investor, whether you want to be conservative, moderate, or aggressive.

 There’s also a number of different sectors and niches you can choose from.
-Overall, this really takes the guesswork out of investing as you can easily look over the preselected options, read their overview and performance, and choose the ETF’s you like.
+Overall, this can really help take the guesswork out of investing as you can easily look over the preselected options, read their overview and performance, and choose the ETFs you are most passionate about.

-The minimum amount to open an account and start investing on Stash is just $5.
-Most larger investment brokerages require you to invest hundreds or even thousands of dollars just to get started investing in single stocks.
+The minimum amount required to open an account and start investing on Stash is just $5.
+In comparison, many traditional investment brokerages may require you to invest hundreds of dollars just to get started investing in individual stocks.

-Essentially, you can start with as little as $5 and continue to “Stash away” whatever amount is comfortable to you on a consistent basis.
+Essentially, on Stash, you can start with as little as $5 and continue to “Stash away” any amount that is comfortable for you to begin building your stock portfolio.

 Unlike other popular investing apps, such as the Robinhood app, Stash lets you invest in fractional shares of stocks and ETFs.

-What are fractional shares you ask?
+What are fractional shares, you ask?
 Fractional shares are anything less than one full share of stock.
-Stash gives you the ability to invest in a "fraction" of a share of a stock without needing to buy a full share.
+Stash gives you the ability to invest in a "fraction" of a share of stock without needing to buy a full share.

-On most traditional brokerages, you will find many of the most popular stocks cost hundreds of dollars just for a single share.
-But with Stash you can buy a fractional share of that same stock with as little as $0.01.
+On most traditional brokerages, you will find many of the most popular stocks cost hundreds of dollars just to own a single share.
+But with Stash, you can buy a fractional share of that same stock with as little as $0.01.
 (Yes, that's 1 cent).

-Stash's Set Schedule feature (formerly known as "Auto Stash"), lets you automate your contributions into your Stash invest account on a weekly, bi-weekly, or monthly basis.
+Stash's Set Schedule feature lets you automate your contributions into your Stash personal portfolio on a weekly, bi-weekly, or monthly basis.
 This encourages consistent contributions to your Stash investments without having to think about it.

-As an added bonus, by contributing smaller amounts consistently you’re actually reducing your level of risk when it comes to investing.
-Because you’re never investing a large sum of money into the stock market at a single time, you won't have to worry about "timing the market."
+Because you’re not investing a sum of money into the stock market at a single time, you won't have to worry about "timing the market."
 You can pause and resume this feature at any time.

-The Roundups feature lets you invest the spare change from your everyday purchases.
-Simply link a bank account to Stash and every time you spend with the debit card associated with your linked bank account, Stash will round-up your purchases to the nearest dollar.
+The Round-Ups feature lets you invest the spare change from your everyday purchases.
+Simply link an external bank account to Stash and every time you spend with the debit card associated with your linked bank account, Stash will round-up your purchases to the nearest dollar.

-Each time those round-up totals hits $5, Stash will transfer that spare change from your external bank account to the cash balance of your Stash invest personal portfolio.
+Each time those round-up totals reach $5 or more, Stash will transfer that spare change from your external bank account to the cash balance of your Stash invest personal portfolio.
 Like Set Schedule, you can pause and resume this feature at any time.

 You can see my full Stash app review in the video below: